gentics/proxy-php/README.md

 # proxy-php

-A simple PHP proxy that makes it possible to work around CORS limiations between a frontend and a backend server.
+A simple PHP proxy that makes it possible to work around CORS limitations between a frontend and a backend server.

 ## Overview